 Bodega captured sneakerheads' attention in 2006 when Dime Magazine named it the third best sneaker store in the US.

-To really see what all the hype is about today, you have to visit their Boston outlet in person.
+To really see what all the hype is about today, you have to visit their Boston outlet.
 Air Jordans and And1s never looked better than on Bodega’s red bamboo display shelves.
-Like a warmer version of an Apple Store, the boutique shoe shop captures the comfort and allure of high end high tops.
+Like a warmer version of an Apple Store, the boutique shoe shop captures the comfort and allure of high-end high tops.